the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

     ...
 ~~~~~~~~

-Naturally the modules would split up into submodules *constants/* and *components/*.
+Naturally the modules would split up into *constants/* and *components/*.

 Now the *constants/index.js* file could look like the following: